FriendlyNeighborhoodShane/MinMicroG/README.md

  - Permission files for all of this
  - An addon.d file to backup/restore everything on a rom flash

+The things included in the AuroraServices Edition zip are:
+ - AuroraServices (From Whyorean's GitLab)
+ - Permission files for all of this
+ - An addon.d file to backup/restore everything on a rom flash

 ### How do I build these packs myself?
 First, get the AOSP zipsigner or TopJohnWu's rewrite of it and place it as zipsigner.jar in this repo's parent directory. cd to this directory and run: